My name is Daryn Jackson.

 I help mission-driven

-organizations find their
+organizations find and tell their true story.

 For nearly 15 years, I've worked at the intersection of strategy, storytelling, and social change.